samstav/simpl/docs/vagrant.md

   and sources the Checkmate virtual environment (typically /opt/checkmate/bin/activate).
 * The checkmate user can sudo without a password.

+#### git in the VM

+If you plan to work on code within the VM, you need to make sure your git config is setup locally within the repo.

+    $ cd /vagrant
+    $ git config user.name "John Doe"
+    $ git config user.email "john.doe@rackspace.com"

+If you have already done this on the host machine, you are good to go.
+Keep in minde that any config you have set at a `--global` level on your host machine will not be seen from within the VM.

 ## Working with berkshelf

 To update the cookbooks, you will need to run the following.